 The comings and goings of cast members to and from hit British TV shows keeps a-rollin’…

-With all of the carnage we saw in the third series of Game of Thrones, it’s no wonder that new cast members have been added.
+With all of the carnage we saw in the third series of Game of Thrones,

 A couple of weeks ago, it was announced that Mark Gatiss had joined the cast for the fourth season.
 Now there’s word that Indira Varma is following fellow Rome cast mate Ciarán Hinds (Mance Rayder in GoT Season 3) to the phenom fantasy series, She will play Ellaria Sand, the lover of the Red Viper, Prince Oberyn Martell (Pedro Pascal), another new character in the upcoming season, which will debut in 2014.